Disappearance of Patricia Meehan

-Patricia Bernadette Meehan (/ˈmiːən/; November 1, 1951 – disappeared April 20, 1989) is an American woman who disappeared following a car crash on Montana Highway 200 near Circle, Montana.
-Investigators initially suspected Meehan had fled the scene out of fear, or was suffering from amnesia as a result of head trauma.
+Patricia Bernadette Meehan (/ˈmiːən/; November 1, 1951 – disappeared April 20, 1989) is an American woman who disappeared following a car accident on Montana Highway 200 near Circle, Montana.
+Investigators initially suspected Meehan had fled the scene out of fear or was suffering from amnesia as a result of head trauma.
 Over 5,000 alleged sightings of Meehan were reported in the months and years after her disappearance, several of which were confirmed by police, but none of which led to her discovery.

-The case received substantial media attention for its unusual circumstances, as well as the Meehan family's cross-country search for their daughter.
+The case received substantial media attention for its bizarre circumstances, as well as the Meehan family's cross-country search for their daughter.
 Her disappearance was featured on the NBC series Unsolved Mysteries in the fall of 1989.
-The investigation is continuing.
+The investigation remains active.

 Timeline

 Prior to disappearance

-Patricia Meehan was born to Dolly and Thomas Meehan in Pittsburgh, Pennsylvania, where she was raised.
-Meehan attended college in Oklahoma City, Oklahoma, where she studied early childhood development in preparation for a career in daycare.
+Patricia Meehan was born to Delores "Dolly" and Thomas Meehan in Pittsburgh, Pennsylvania, where she was raised.
+Meehan attended college in Oklahoma City, where she studied early childhood development in preparation for a career in childcare.
 In 1985, she abandoned that pursuit and relocated to Bozeman, Montana, where she worked as a ranch hand, citing her love of animals as the reason behind her career shift.
 Meehan had been working odd jobs in addition to the ranch work in order to support herself.

 The last person to see Meehan prior to her disappearance was her landlord, who noted that her demeanor was out of the ordinary and that she "seemed hyper."
 On April 19, 1989—the day before her disappearance—Meehan spoke with her father in Pittsburgh over the phone, telling him she was under stress and wanted to come home.